Jon Gower reviews the hilarious yet honest Home to an Empty House by Pontypridd novelist and screenwriter Alun Richards.

 I cannot think what people did before vodka.

 I know far more than people realise.
 I still have a good brain.

 Perhaps Ifor is a pervert.

 But that’s a minor grouse, as the book is a rambunctious, energetic and energizing affair, full of tumbling, acrobatic language and sharp-eyed humour.
-It is a tale of lost love, of wrong love and of a modern woman, Connie, asserting her own wishes, and expressing her own needs just as phthisis slowly claims her husband, a man shipwrecked on the shore of marriage, marooned there in its cloying emptiness.
+Home to an Empty House is a tale of lost love, of wrong love and of a modern woman, Connie, asserting her own wishes, and expressing her own needs just as phthisis slowly claims her husband, a man shipwrecked on the shore of marriage, marooned there in its cloying emptiness.